PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Description:**

-Precept assistants are responsible for helping students understand the solutions to a set of active learning exercises during precept (e.g., Java programming exercises, worksheets).
-You will work alongside a graduate student or faculty preceptor to help students work on these exercises and will answer questions regarding the course material.
+The precept assistant (PA) works under the direction of a COS 126 preceptor.
+The PA is an undergraduate student who has taken COS126 previously and is excited to help current COS 126 students learn the course material during precept.
+During precept, students will spend much of their time working on various exercises, typically in pairs.
+Your primary role as a PA is to support students as they work on these exercises.
+You'll visit with each group of students, sit with them for at least a few minutes, answer their questions,  and help them understand the exercises.

+Your role is distinct from that of the preceptor, which, in addition to also assisting during exercises,  may include the following responsibilities: taking attendance, making announcements,  communicating with students outside of precept, among other things.
+That said, depending on your preceptor and their teaching style, you may have an opportunity to share in some of their responsibilities.

-A great precept assistant is enthusiastic and patient.
+A great PA is enthusiastic and patient.
 They can connect with a wide variety of students, encouraging them to ask questions while explaining the course material in a variety of ways.

-A precept assistant may also be hired as a grader or as a COS Lab TA.
+A PA may also be hired as a grader or as a COS Lab TA.

 **Responsibilities (~3-4 hrs/week) :**

 - Prepare by reviewing upcoming precept exercises before class (1h/week)
+  - Do the precept exercises yourself  (1h/week)
+  - Attend periodic debriefing meetings (to be scheduled)
+  - Participate actively and promptly on our Slack channel

-- Attend two precepts per week and answer students’ questions (2-3h/week)
+- Attend and assist two precepts per week (2-3h/week)

 - Work under the direction of a preceptor

 **Requirements:**

-- Having taken COS 126 (B+ or better typically)
+- Must have taken COS 126 (B+ or better typically)

-- Being able to effectively assist and communicate with a diverse group of students
+- Must be able to effectively assist and communicate with a diverse group of students

-**Schedules (updated for Fall 2024):**
+**Schedules (updated for Spring 2025):**

-Before applying to this position, please confirm you are available for one of the scheduled precepts for COS 126, which you can find [here](https://registrar.princeton.edu/course-offerings/course-details?term=1252&courseid=002051).
+Before applying to this position, please confirm you are available for at least one of the scheduled precepts for COS 126, which you can find [here](https://registrar.princeton.edu/course-offerings/course-details?term=1254&courseid=002051).

 <!--
 | Section         | Days/Time                      |